Skip to main content

 Where StreamRise fits in a beginner's growth plan

-If you are reading this you are still on the technical side of starting up.
-Once the setup is done, the practical question changes from "how do I stream" to "how do I get past 0 viewers in the directory."
-That is the gap StreamRise fills.
+Reading this means you're still on the technical side of starting up.
+Once setup is done, the practical question pivots from "how do I stream" to "how do I get past 0 viewers in the directory."
+That's the gap StreamRise fills.

 What you actually get